MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **IssueType** – Integer value used to track which category of Accessibility violation is being remediated by the user.

 - **TextRangeLength** - Integer value used to track the length of the text range being remediated for the accessibility issue.

+#### Office.UX.AltTextInCanvasContextualCard

+This event is used to track the remediation of an Alt-text Accessibility issue in the Word In-Canvas Accessibility card.
+This data helps with work on remediating accessibility issues and drives the creation of an inclusive environment in the workplace and classroom for people with disabilities.

+The following fields are collected:

+- None

+#### Office.UX.AutoAltTextInCanvasContextualCard

+This event is used to track the approval of auto-generated Alt-text to remediate an Accessibility issue in the Word In-Canvas Accessibility card.
+This data helps with work on remediating accessibility issues and drives the creation of an inclusive environment in the workplace and classroom for people with disabilities.

+The following fields are collected:

+- None

+#### Office.UX.ColorPickerBulkFixInCanvasContextualCard

+This event is used to track the application of a bulk fix for text color contrast issues within the Accessibility Checker In-Canvas Color Picker.
+This helps to understand bulk color selection for the Accessibility issues that users remediate within Office documents.
+This data helps with work on remediating accessibility issues and drives the creation of an inclusive environment in the workplace and classroom for people with disabilities.

+The following fields are collected:

+- **BulkFixFlightEnabled** - Boolean value used to track if Bulk color fixes are enabled within the In-Canvas Color Picker.

+- **FixedAllIssues** - Boolean value used to track if the user fixed all text color contrast issues within the In-Canvas Color Picker.

+- **FixedSimilarIssues** - Boolean value used to track if the user fixed similar text color contrast issues within the In-Canvas Color Picker.

+- **FixSimilarFlightEnabled** - Boolean value used to track if bulk fix for similar issues are enabled within the In-Canvas Color Picker.

 #### Office.UX.ColorPickerInCanvasContextualCard